22 Examples of Customer Retention Strategies That Actually Work

 1. Create a strong onboarding experience.

-When your customer makes their first purchase, your business has the opportunity to leave a memorable first impression — so make sure your onboarding process is a well-oiled machine.
+In my experience, first impressions are everything — especially when it comes to your customer retention plan.
+When your customer makes their first purchase, your business has the opportunity to make the initial experience strong — so you want to make sure your onboarding structure and process are running like a well-oiled machine.

-Customers will likely recall any customer service hiccups in their initial onboarding, like mishandling information or not having a designated point of contact to hold their hand through the beginning.
+Customers will likely recall any customer service hiccups in their initial onboarding, such as mishandling information, not having a designated point of contact to hold their hand through the beginning, or misalignment with the sales team.

-Pro tip: A good onboarding processshould have workflows with well-timed email triggers, follow-up messaging, self-service knowledge base access, and celebratory messaging to excite and impress new clients.
+Pro tip: A good onboarding process should have workflows with internal tasks and reminders, well-timed email triggers, follow-up messaging, self-service knowledge base access, and celebratory messaging to excite and impress new clients.
+This will complement how your team uses their knowledge of your products and services to delight your customers.

 2. Provide a personalized customer experience.